Software Development

 • Lua is probably the simplest to get started since it's already used for game modding and everywhere else for wrangling configuration files.

 • Python resources are everywhere like this CMU 15-112 schedule.
-We also took Python in the accelerated intro to CS book which explains the weird scope of Python3.

 • OCaml you can learn here or here with modified libraries.